Retirement plan fees: What you need to know

 By Jean Chatzky, the financial editor for NBC's TODAY Show and an award-winning personal finance journalist, author and speaker.

 How much are you paying to invest in your organization's retirement plan?
 Many people don't know.
 In fact, surveys have shown a surprisingly large number of people believe – mistakenly – that they're not paying anything at all.
 That's about to change.

-Starting in August 2012, a new regulation required most organizations to share information about their retirement plans' fees.
+Since August 2012, a regulation requires most organizations to share information about their retirement plans' fees.
 Going forward, you'll receive fee information in retirement plan statements and in an annual notice.
 If your employer changes the plan in a way that changes the costs during the year, you'll get an update.
 While the annual disclosure may be a half dozen to a dozen pages that reads like a price list, read it anyway, keeping an eye on these specifics:

 The different types of fees you're paying